Phone-Metal/Ultra-IP-OSINT/README.md

 * Bulk IP Lookup
 * Get More Information About IP
 * Weather Details About IP's Location
+* Get Information About Reverse DNS of the IP & Mobile connection
+* Detect Any Proxy or VPN or Tor exit address
 * ~~Detect Malicious IP Or If Reported (Improve)~~

 ## This Script Uses :